jdrichardsappacad/react-2021/week-14/practices/08-react-basic-hooks-usestate-hook/README.md

   `https://github.com/reduxjs/redux/tree/master/examples/todomvc` it would
   become `https://githubbox.com/reduxjs/redux/tree/master/examples/todomvc`

+#### Option 2:

+- Navigate to codesandbox.io and sign in.
+Click `Create Sandbox` then choose `Import Project` from the sidebar.
+Paste the link to the starter repo and click `Import and Fork`.

 ## Background Theme

 Take a look at the `UseState.css` file in the `UseState` directory.
 Notice that there is a class for light and for dark.
 You will use these classes to change your background based on a button click.

-Open your `index.js` file in your `UseState` directory.
+Open your `UseState/index.js` file.

-Import the `UseState.css` file into your `index.js` file using a relative path.
+Import the `UseState.css` file into your `UseState/index.js` file using a relative path.

 ```js